Vasilios Tsiartas: AEK Athens

-On 30 November 1992, he was transferred to AEK for a fee of 100,000,000 drachmas.
+On 30 November 1992, Tsiartas was eventually transferred to AEK for a fee of 70 million drachmas.
 He showed samples of his rare class with a characteristic debut on 12 December 1992, in which he scored two goals in a 7–0 victory against Korinthos in Nea Filadelfeia.
 However, in his first 18 months within the club were a period of adjustment and thus he was between substitutes and starters.
 At the end of the season AEK won the league, which was followed by another one at the end of the following season, with Tsiartas gaining an ever-increasing role within the team.
 On 20 April 1994 he had one of the worst moments of his career missing his penalty, in the penalty shoot-out, in the Cup Final against Panathinaikos, in one of the best Greek cup finals of all time, which AEK lost by 4–2.
 In 1994 he played in the first ever group stage of the Champions League, where he made several very good appearances in domestic competitions.
 In 1996 he emerged as the league's top scorer making the best season of his career with 26 goals in 33 league matches, achieving and many impressive goals, while he also scored many assists for his teammates, while he also scored 7 goals in the Cup, which AEK won in the end with a record score of 7–1, with Tsiartas scoring a hat-trick.
-He was voted the best Greek football player of the league alongside Vassilis Karapialis and Giorgos Donis by his colleagues in the league.
+He was voted the best Greek football player of the league alongside Vassilis Karapialis and Georgios Donis by his colleagues in the league.

 Sevilla

-This and his huge attacking presence lead to a move to Sevilla for a fee of 500,000,000 drachmas (€1.5 million).
+On 6 June 1996 his offensive performances resulted in his transfer to Sevilla for a fee of 500 million drachmas (€1.5 million).
 There, he played a vital role in their promotion to La Liga.
 He was known in Seville as "El Mago" ("The Magician") for his lethal free kick accuracy and shot power.